 The Core Issues When It Comes to NACs

-Visibility: Most NAC profiling techniques do not provide sufficient visibility and context for IoT and OT devices.
+Most NAC profiling techniques do not provide sufficient visibility and context for IoT security and OT devices security.
 This is due to the diversity and complexity of IoT and OT devices, leading NACs to allow these devices to be based on only simple identifiers such as a MAC address or IP.
 This means that the NAC has no ability to track these assets or confirm their legitimacy on the network.

-Regulation: As discussed, financial institutions are subject to many regulatory requirements and industry standards, e.g. Payment Card Industry Data Security Standard (PCI DSS) and governmental privacy laws around the world.
+As discussed, financial institutions are subject to many regulatory requirements and industry standards, (e.g. Official PCI Security Standards Council Site) and governmental privacy laws around the world.
 Ensuring compliance with all these regulations is challenging especially as they become more stringent in their asset inventory and access controls, requiring timely documented updates of all assets an organization owns.
 NACs are not designed to meet today’s challenges in creating asset inventories and documentation, leaving regulations un-fulfilled.

 Addressing the state of NACs